jcavieresg/TMB_INLA_examples/README.md

 # INLA_TMB_examples

-Folder with a quick explanation about spatial modelling in INLA and TMB.
+Short presentation of R-INLA and TMB.